jeff-follestad/t-blog/README.md

-# t.blog
+# T.blog

-## user story
+## User Story

-t.blog was designed by a developer who writes about tech. t.blog is a CMS-style blog site to publish articles, blog posts, thoughts, and opinions.
+T.blog was designed by a developer who writes about tech.
+T.blog is a CMS-style blog site to publish articles, blog posts, thoughts, and opinions.

 When a user visits the t.blog site for the first time, they are presented with the homepage.
 The homepage includes existing blog posts if any have been posted; navigation links for the homepage and the dashboard; and the option to log in.